84n4n4j03/winzling/README.md

 ## Usage
 "example_test" contains everything available.
 Find some sections below explaining the most important things.
-Currently the idea is to build one executable per test.
+The easiest way is to build one executable per test.
 This is straightworward when developing in one test.
 Use linker substitution for isolation and mocking to reduce the amount of files to build.
 Of course f2fp works as well.